LBHackney-IT/Data-Platform-Playbook/docs/playbook/getting-set-up/notebook-setup.md

 **Docker Desktop**

 Docker is essentially a way of opening a virtual machine but for just one application.
-We use Docker Desktop just to open a Jupyter Server locally so we have an environment to code Python but with the environment that is very similar to the AWS Glue Environment
+We use Docker Desktop to open a Jupyter Server locally on our machine so we have an environment that allows us to work with Python as well as_PySpark_ (a Python interface to Apache Spark).
+This replicates what we will work with in AWS Glue.

 - **Benefits of using Docker Desktop**